add

 - Executes

-<window_prefix><handle>(e.g.,wm-feature-authwithwindow_prefix: wm-) - Sets up your configured tmux pane layout
+<window_prefix><handle>(e.g.,wm-feature-authwithwindow_prefix: wm-).
+With--session, the window is created in its own dedicated session instead of the current session. - Sets up your configured tmux pane layout

 - Automatically switches your tmux client to the new window